kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

   Hannes Mühleisen's (co-creator of DuckDB) ["Going Beyond Two-tier Data Architectures" talk](https://youtu.be/bi0XhmbkqU8?t=1359) where he articulates this point very nicely.
 "Two-tier" refers to application architectures that use client-server DBMSs, which limit how and where data can be processed.
-  With in-process DBMSs you don't have to move your data into another process in order to be able to do something with it.
+  With in-process DBMSs you don't have to move your data into another process in order to do something with it.
   For example, you can analyze your data at the location it resides, e.g., directly in a browser or inside a car's Android system without sending data to the cloud.
 This can be critical for privacy and performance.